benfoxall/decks/day-of-rest.md

 ## For when you're not sure if your satellite is even there

-^ This is a feature that makes mqtt very different from http requests
+^ This is a feature that makes mqtt different from http requests, you can control how your message gets delivered

 ---